Anglo American to buy Oppenheimers out of De Beers

 "In China, only 15 years ago, there was virtually no culture of the diamond engagement rings," Carroll told reporters.
 "Today more than half the brides in Beijing and Shanghai receive diamond engagement rings."

-Analysts and investors said the deal was a good one for Anglo at a valuation of around 6 times 2011 EBITDA, which is in line with far smaller, listed diamond producers like Petra Diamonds.
-Shares in Anglo were up 0.6 percent at 23.41 pounds in late trade, outperforming a flat sector index.
+Analysts and investors said the deal was a good one for Anglo at a valuation of around 6 times 2011 EBITDA, which is in line with far smaller, listed diamond producers like Petra Diamonds (PDL.L).
+Shares in Anglo were up 0.6 percent at 23.41 pounds in late trade, outperforming a flat sector index .FTNX1770.

 "It looks like they got it at a good price," said Peter Major, analyst at Cadiz Corporate Solutions in Cape Town.